bhaveshharmalkar/learn365/README.md

 # learn365
 This repository contains all the information shared during my Learn365 Challenge.
 This challenge will help me stay consistent and push myself to learn new things in the infosec world :computer:.
-Stay updated with my Learn365 series on Twitter: [bhavesharmalkar](https://twitter.com/bhavesharmalkar)
+Stay updated with my Learn365 series on Twitter: [bhavesharmalkar](https://twitter.com/bhavesharmalkar).
+Special thanks to [Harsh Bothra](https://twitter.com/harshbothra_), from whoam I got motivated to start this Learn365 challenge.